Intervention

 On the other hand, dependence is a condition whereby your body, brain, or both have been conditioned to depend on a substance the individual consumes.
 Often the consumption of the substance is merely to prevent withdrawal symptoms since the tolerance to the substance is generally substantial.

-What Does A Dependence On Drugs Look Like?
+What Does a Dependence on Drugs Look Like?

 The tolerance that many addicts build to their substance of choice is one of the primary factors that drive psychological dependence.
 As an individual uses a substance over time, their body and mind become used to it, and the effects or “high” that the user once experienced are no longer attainable.
 At this point, many users begin taking larger and larger doses in an attempt to recapture that feeling.
 While this does not lead to more intense highs, it builds a more intense chemical dependency.

-This stronger chemical dependency is often the basis for another reason or sign of psychological dependence, which is taking a substance out of fear of the withdrawal symptoms.
 For many illegal and commonly abused drugs, the withdrawal symptoms can be incredibly uncomfortable, even painful and traumatic.
 This can instill a literal fear of withdrawal for many users of drugs like heroin or meth.
 Therefore, even though they do not feel the same effects, they will frequently take what is referred to as a maintenance dose, which is what they take solely to avoid the possibility of withdrawal symptoms and sickness.

 Some users are prone to psychological dependence no matter what substance they use.
 This can happen when there are underlying causes of addiction that are not addressed or resolved sufficiently to remove the root cause of an individual seeking to use drugs.
 When conditions like this are present, no amount of detox or maintenance dosing will help.
 Instead, the individual will need to see counseling to identify the driving forces behind their psychological dependence.

-While psychological dependence and addiction are often experienced together, they often overlap.
-Many individuals do not have an addiction but are psychologically dependent on their drug of choice.
 One of the most common examples is having a drink after work.
 You may start with drinking a beer or a glass of wine when you get home, but over time your brain may associate the relaxation of the drink with something that helps you unwind after a stressful day.
 This can make you feel like you “need” a drink to relax.
 If you’re unable to have your nightly drink, you may become worried or anxious that you won’t be able to relax.

 While a nightly glass of wine may not seem like a big deal, and it certainly isn’t the risky addictive behavior you would associate with an alcoholic or drug addict, this inability to relax without a drink is a true indication of having a psychological dependence.